Optimizing CMOS-compatible, superconducting titanium nitride resonators: Deposition conditions and structuring processes: Methods

-A 180\,s long clean in 1\% diluted hydrofloric acid (corrosive GHS05/toxic GHS06 etchant) is used to remove the native oxide and precondition the silicon surface.

-The wafers are then transferred within 15 minutes to a sputter cluster tool Clusterline 200 from Evatec with a base pressure of $1\cdot10^{-8}$\,mbar.
+For the fabrication of the chips whose layout is described in Section~\ref{subsec:Chip_Layout} p-doped Si(100) wafers from Si-Mat with 200\,mm diameter and a resistivity of $>$\,3000\,$\Omega$cm are used as substrates.
+A 180\,s long clean in 1\% diluted hydrofluoric acid (corrosive GHS05/toxic GHS06 etchant) is used to remove the native oxide and precondition the silicon surface.
+The wafers are then transferred within 15 minutes to the planar magnetron DC pulsed sputter cluster tool Clusterline 200 from Evatec with a base pressure of $1\cdot10^{-8}$\,mbar.
+The Ti target has a diameter of 300\,mm, is parallel oriented and centered over the substrate with a distance of 50\,mm.
+The additional magnetron configuration improves the deposition uniformity.
 After a preheating step a layer of 150\,nm of TiN is reactively sputtered on the Si surface using three different reactive sputtering processes.
 The parameter sets for the three tested conditions are summarized in Table~\ref{tab:TiN_process_parameters_2}.
-They are a subset of process parameters variations tested in an earlier unpublished study and are chosen such that the resulting three films cover a wide range of different film properties in terms of crystallography and texture as will be discussed in detail in Sec~\ref{sec:TiN_character}).
+They are a subset of process parameters variations tested in an earlier unpublished study and are chosen such that the resulting three films cover a wide range of different film properties in terms of crystallography and texture as will be discussed in detail in Sec~\ref{sec:TiN_character}. \\ Deposition is followed by SPA-3000 i4 Canon stepper photolithography.